wnalle/playresponsivekamanu/README.md

-# ics-play-java
+# ics-play-bootstrap

+## Overview

-This is a revised version of the Activator 'play-java' template system which conforms to the ICS software engineering coding standards.
+This is a revised version of the Activator 'play-java' template system which:

+  * Conforms to the ICS software engineering coding standards

+  * Illustrates how to incorporate Twitter Bootstrap 3 into Play.

 To use it, first create an empty GitHub repo and clone to your desktop.